 Canterbury’s most famous icon is the Cathedral and it’s really worth visiting.
 Inside, you can easily spend an hour or more wandering through the nave and down into the crypt.
 On the other side of Canterbury Cathedral is the King’s School – the oldest extant school in the UK.
 Although you can’t enter it, it’s nice to have a nose at the grounds and buildings.

 Enjoy lunch at The Old Weavers Restaurant, a gorgeous 16th century timbered building by the river, that serves delicious homemade pies.

 In the afternoon, take a punt down the River Stour, passing The Old Weavers House, The Kings Mill, and the Dominican Priories.
 There are two main operators; Canterbury Punting Co. and Westgate Punts, both sell tickets on Canterbury High Street.

 In the evening, have lunch at one of the great Canterbury pubs, such as The Millers Arms or The Thomas Beckett.

 There are some great shops in Canterbury, including quite a few independent stores, so spend a few hours enjoying a little retail therapy before lunch.

 Make your way to the Goods Shed, next to Canterbury West Station.
-This old barn has been transformed into a farmers market and has some great local produce as well as a few restaurants inside, including one of my favourites – The Wild Goose – the perfect place for a lazy lunch.
+This old barn has been transformed into a farmers market and has some great local produce as well as a restaurant inside – the perfect place for a lazy lunch.